tjkrajewski/RBANCOVA.RMST/vignettes/RMST-RBANCOVA.md

 When the estimated interval-specific survival probability $P_{jk}$ equals 0 or 1, the function handles these edge cases through through a straightforward adjustment of the interval structure.
 If $P_{jk}=1$, meaning that no events occur within the interval and all individuals at risk survive through its endpoint, the interval is retained as is.
 Since $log(1)=0$, this case does not introduce numerical instability, and the corresponding variance and covariance are carried forward unchanged.
-In contrast, when $P_{jk}=0$, that is, all individuals at risk experience the event before the end of the interval, the *RMST.RBANCOVA* function consolidates the interval grid by reducing the number of discrete intervals used to span the same total follow-up period.
+In contrast, when $P_{jk}=0$, that is, all individuals at risk experience the event before the end of the interval, the *rbancova_rmst()* function consolidates the interval grid by reducing the number of discrete intervals used to span the same total follow-up period.
 Intervals at the end of the grid that contain no at-risk individuals or have complete event occurrence are combined into a coarser representation, ensuring that the final set of intervals all have positive survival and at-risk proportions.
 The total analysis horizon ($\tau$) is preserved, and RMST is still estimated up through this endpoint.
 All transformation and covariance matrices are then constructed using the updated interval structure, maintaining stability in the logarithmic transformations and covariance estimation while preserving the interpretation of RMST over the full period of follow-up.